The Roomba I7 is iRobot’s latest and perhaps their greatest robotic vacuum to date.

 All of these upgrades though come at a significant cost.
 Expect to pay close to a thousand dollars for this robot.

 iRobot has long been a pioneer when it comes to robotic vacuums.

 Even if they weren’t the first to introduce autonomous cleaners, they’ve been the benchmark that other brands chase and try to emulate.

-With each update, iRobot has improved their product step by step, starting with the rubber extractors they introduced in the 800 series, efficient navigation and WiFi connectivity in the 900 series.
+With each update, iRobot has improved its product step by step, starting with the rubber extractors they introduced in the 800 series, efficient navigation and WiFi connectivity in the Roomba 900 series.

-- It automatically empties the dust bin for you (a time saver)
+- Extended autonomy with the Clean Base station that empties the robot’s dust bin for you

 - Insanely expensive

 Roomba didn’t change anything dramatically if you look at the exterior.
 Put the I7 beside the Roomba 980, and you’d think both are the same robots.